otegami/openarm/website/docs/software/setup/index.md

 - Cables (the ones come with the motor package should be enough)

 ### Communication Device Requirements
-- For Motor ID setup
+- For motor ID setup
   - Damiao USB CAN Debugger
   - Computer running Windows

-- For CANFD baudrate configuration and control
+- For motor control and further setup
   - SocketCAN-compatible interface device
   - Computer running Ubuntu 22.04/24.04 or other linux with SocketCAN support ([Install Ubuntu →](../ubuntu/))